jsontypedef/jsontypedef.com/docs/javascript/validation.md

 Whoops!
 Our application does the wrong thing.
 It could be worse: if the input doesn't have `favoriteNumbers` at all, we'll crash altogether.

-Fixing this with `jtd` is as simple as calling `jtd.valiate` before you attempt to do any processing of the data.
+Fixing this with `jtd` is as simple as calling `jtd.validate` before you attempt to do any processing of the data.
 Here's how you can do that:

 ```js